Matara Sri Nanarama Mahathera: Ordination

 Young Jayathunga was ordained in December 1917 with the given name of Ven.
 Matara Nanarama under the patronage of Ven.
 Matale Aggadhammalankara Thera.
 Young samanera Nanarama was bent on perfecting his knowledge in Dhamma pursued the Dhamma education with utmost zeal.
 He received higher ordination on 10 July 1922 under Ven.
 Sastrawelliye Upasena Nayaka Thera.

-Bent on experiencing wisdom, Ven.
-Nanarama gave up almost all mundane comforts for the sake of the final goal.
-Some nights he spent without a wink of sleep absorbed in the study of Suttas.
-Having mastered all the aspects of Tipitaka, Logics, Chandolankara, and other contemporary philosophies, the young Nanarama pursued on the path to Nibbana with diligent practice.
+Focused on experiencing wisdom, Ven.
+Nanarama gave up all common comforts with the goal of achieving Nibbana.
+Some nights he spent without sleep, absorbed in the study of Suttas.
+He studied Tipitaka, Logic, Chandolankara, and other contemporary philosophies as a young man.

 Meditation Master

-In 1951 the Most Venerable Kadawedduwe Jinavamsa Mahathera started a programme of activities for upholding the diminishing status of Sangha in Sri Lanka, and invited Ven.
+In 1951 the Most Venerable Kadawedduwe Jinavamsa Mahathera started a programme of activities for upholding the diminishing status of the Sangha in Sri Lanka, and invited Ven.
 Nanarama to head the program of the newly established Sri Kalyani Yogasrama Samstha.
 This organisation was set up as an association of hundreds of forest monasteries throughout Sri Lanka of the Ramanna Nikaya ordination line.
 Young monks were properly trained in the monastic code, connections with the Burmese Sangha were intensified and meditation training was guided by Ven.
 Nanarama.

-During the auspicious year of 2500 Buddha Jayanthi several Burmese meditation masters arrived in Sri Lanka.
+During the year of 2500 Buddha Jayanthi, several Burmese meditation masters arrived in Sri Lanka.
 Ven.
-Matara Nanarama Thera joined the retreats conducted by these excellent teachers at the Danawkande Sri Mangala Yogasramaya, and advanced rapidly on the path of insight meditation.
-Having observed the extraordinary talent and zeal of Venerable Nanarama, the Burmese masters taught him every aspect of the practice and acknowledged his status as a Kammatthanacariya (Meditation Teacher) in the Burmese Vipassana system.
+Matara Nanarama Thera joined the retreats conducted by these teachers at the Danawkande Sri Mangala Yogasramaya, and advanced rapidly on the path of insight meditation.
+Having observed the talent and zeal of Venerable Nanarama, the Burmese masters taught him every aspect of the practice and acknowledged his status as a Kammatthanacariya (Meditation Teacher) in the Burmese Vipassana system.